RebootJeff/functionalJS/underscore-loops/underscoreExercises.md

 		  //checks if the val is in arr
 		}

-3. Rewrite checkValue using _.each.
+3. Rewrite checkValue using `_.each`.
 Make sure that you have underscore.js included where you are running your code.

 4. Write a loop that pushes all the values in an object to an array.
+Use `_.each` for this exercise (don't use `_.map` just yet).

 		input: {two: 2, four: 4, three: 3, twelve: 12}
 		output: [2, 4, 3, 12]